hpe-storage/scod/docs/learn/persistent_storage/index.md

 pod "my-wordpress-69b7976c85-9mfjv" deleted
 ```

-Now if run `kubectl get pods` and you should see the MariaDB `Pod` recreating itself with a new name.
+Now if run `kubectl get pods` and you should see the WordPress `Pod` recreating itself with a new name.
 This may take a few minutes.

 Output should be similar to the following as the WordPress container is recreating.